edukera/antla/README.md

     * atomic type (`string` or `number`) when specified

 EBNF elements are typed as a reference type to a dedicated type.

+The generation of types is in two steps:
+ - fold alternatives to generate type declarations
+ - generate parser rules union

+The alternative folder `foldAlternative` (aka reducer) folds parser rules and ebnfs and returns a list of declarations.

 ## Examples